-CMHA-Kings is working in partnership with the Community Health Board and the Nova Scotia Health Authority.
+CMHA-Kings worked in partnership with the Community Health Board and the Nova Scotia Health Authority in 2017-2018.

-Evaluation includes pre/post assessments (CO2 levels, nicotine addiction, other health behaviours); participation rates; and measures of attitude, beliefs and practices in health care.
-Outcomes include smoking reduction/cessation, improving access to and participation in programs/supports, demonstrating efficacy of peer mentoring, and re-orienting health care.
+Evaluation included pre/post assessments (CO2 levels, nicotine addiction, other health behaviours); participation rates; and measures of attitude, beliefs and practices in health care.
+Outcomes included smoking reduction/cessation, improved access to and participation in programs/supports, demonstrate efficacy of peer mentoring, and re-orientation of health care.

 Please read CDIF Smoking Cessation Final Report for more information on the outcomes and learning of this project.